kiquetal/boot-dev/python-algorithms/notes.md

 If the total distance to the neighbor is less than the distance we previously had stored for the neighbor in the distances dictionary:
 Update the distance we have stored for the neighbor Update the predecessor of the neighbor to be the min_dist_node

+### Pivot Operation

+ASSIGNMENT
+Complete the pivot method.
+It takes the pivot row and col indexes as inputs, mutates the internal tableau and returns nothing.

+STEPS
+Create a variable pivot_val that contains the value in self.rows at the location of the pivot row and pivot column.
+Divide every value in the pivot row by the pivot_val.
+This an acceptable operation mathematically, we're diving both sides of the equation by the same number. the purpose is to make the pivot_val = 1 by dividing it by itself.
+For each row in self.rows:
+If the row is the pivot row, skip it and go to the next iteration Create a scalar variable that's equal to the value in this row at the pivot column For each value in this row:
+Set the value in this row to its previous value minus the corresponding value in the pivot row multiplied by the scalar. e.g. self.rows[i][j] = self.rows[i][j] - scalar * self.rows[pivot_row_idx][j]
+Create a new scalar equal to the value in the last row, (self.objective), at the index of the pivot column.
+For each value in self.objective:
+Set the value in self.objective to its previous value minus the corresponding value in the pivot row multiplied by the scalar. e.g. self.objective[i] = self.objective[i] - scalar * self.rows[pivot_row_idx][i]